gedex/gedex.github.com/_posts/2013-08-16-need-hundred-of-images-try-imgdownloader.md

 title: Need hundred of images for your project?
 Try imgdownloader
 author: gedex
 layout: post
+excerpt: "imgdownloader is a command line app, written in Go, to download images from various providers"
 ---

 [imgdownloader](https://github.com/gedex/imgdownloader) is a command line app, written in Go,